 But more and more people have come around; hell, they even make Valentine’s Day cards now that say “I’m so glad we both swiped right.”
 [R] Dating apps are the go-to method for meeting new people, and 59% of Americans agree (up from 44% in 2005).
 [R]

 The most popular non-traditional relationship apps (“traditional” meaning sites like Match or eHarmony) are Tinder and Bumble.
 The question is: which one is better?
-Let’s compare Tinder versus Bumble to spot their differences.
+Let’s compare Tinder versus Bumble to spot their differences and help you choose the best app for your dating journey.

 A Quick App Overview